It Is All About Determination

 Therefore, the convergence of getting another Irish Setter puppy and some sort of brain cancer all came together at the same time.
 Man, there I was haunted by the realization of extremely bad news mixing with extremely good news.
 I was excited about another Ginger and depressed about another cancer.

 Before I could process all this, my internist was writing down what was needed to determine whether the cause of glossopharyngeal neuralgia had to do with cancer.
 I had to get a creatinine blood test, a CT neck with contrast, MRA head without contrast, and an MRI brain with and without contrast.
 Well, I can't recall which medical school I might have attended nor if I took a class dealing with glossopharyngeal neuralgia.
-As a result, I needed to trust my internist to employee the correct procedure to determine what is wrong with my brain.
+As a result, I needed to trust my internist to employ the correct procedure to determine what is wrong with my brain.
 Even my medical research, looking on the Internet, disclosed that a cause could be a tumor pressing on the ninth cranial nerve.

 Additionally, another of my concerns regarded the wisdom of the purchasing of an Irish Setter if doctors must address dealing with a brain tumor or having to cut the ninth cranial nerve in my neck.
 An Irish Setter pup will take a lot of care for the first several months.